sashapustota/matching-pennies-rescorla-wagner/README.md

-# Rescorla Wagner for the Matching Pennies task
+# Rescorla-Wagner for the Matching Pennies task

 This repository contains code and resources for modelling the dynamics of a matching-pennies game using the Rescorla-Wagner model, implemented with Stan and R.